gietema/clusterfun/README.md

 # Clusterfun

-[Clusterfun](https://clusterfun.app) is a python plotting library to explore image data.
+[Clusterfun](https://clusterfun.app) is a python plotting library to explore image and audio data.
 Play around with a live demo on [https://clusterfun.app](https://clusterfun.app).

 - [Getting started](#getting-started)
 - [A simple example](#a-simple-example)